Caleblan/RISC-Calculator/README.md

 Notes specifically for commands:
 - For the summation command, it does not matter in which order the operands are placed at.

-  Ex. summation 4 6 will yield same result as summation 6 4.
+Ex. "summation 4 6" will yield same result as "summation 6 4".

 - Info command provides information on itself as well as exit command (not spectacular but just in case you were curious).
 - The info command also provides examples on how to type a command that requires one or more operands.